Henry K. Hoff

-Rear Admiral Henry Kuhn Hoff (1809 – 25 December 1878) was a United States Navy officer.
+Rear Admiral Henry Kuhn Hoff (c.
+1809 – 25 December 1878) was a United States Navy officer.
 During his long career, he took part in combat in Sumatra and in the American Civil War.

+Biography

 Hoff was born in Pennsylvania.
 He was appointed a midshipman from South Carolina on 28 October 1823.
 He was assigned that month to the schooner USS Porpoise in the West Indies Squadron.
 In 1825 he was reassigned to the frigate USS Brandywine and was aboard her when she transported the Marquis de Lafayette to France.
 In 1826 he transferred to the frigate USS Constitution in the Mediterranean Squadron.
 He passed the midshipman examination in 1828.

 Hoff was acting sailing master at the New York Navy Yard in Brooklyn, New York, from 1828 to 1831 and was promoted to passed midshipman on 23 March 1829 and to lieutenant on 3 March 1831.
 In June 1831 he reported aboard the frigate USS Potomac and took part in the First Sumatran Expedition of 6–9 February 1832, a punitive expedition against the Chiefdom of Quallah Battoo (Kuala Batee, Aceh Barat Daya, Districts of Aceh, Aceh Sultanate) mounted as a reprisal for the massacre there a year earlier of the crew of the merchant ship Friendship.
 Potomac bombarded the settlement.
 Hoff, as part of a division of bluejackets and marines put ashore under the command of her executive officer, Lieutenant Irvine Shubrick.
 In the Battle of Quallah Battoo, the landing force captured two forts and killed the chiefdom's leader, Raja Po Muhammad, and eleven other Sumatrans in exchange for six Americans badly wounded.
 The expedition made Sumatran waters safe for American shipping for the following six years.

 Hoff was ordered to the frigate USS Independence in 1837, then to the new frigate USS Savannah in the Pacific Squadron in 1843 to serve as her executive officer.
 Later in 1843, promoted to lieutenant commander, he transferred to the supply ship USS Relief at Callao, Peru.
 He reported aboard the new frigate USS St. Lawrence, operating the Baltic Sea and the Atlantic Ocean, in 1848.